 updateItem.Version = version;

-// If it matches, the insert is be successful, otherwise it fail
+// If it matches, the insert is successful, otherwise it fails

 Secure and consistent data is crucial for today’s businesses and it would be a shame if something as simple as multi-user transactions damages your data integrity.